My Home Care Journey

 At this point in time, there wasn’t much information about home care online, or an abundance of care giving agencies to choose from.
 I found a company in Pasadena that serviced her area, but it became quickly apparent that their caregivers were not trained to deal with dementia and could not handle my grandmother’s care.
 Frustrated by our experience with the caregivers, I found a personal care home not far from her home.
 She stayed there until she passed away about a year later.
 Seeing someone so independent go downhill so fast was heartbreaking.
 Not being able to find adequate care made the experience even worse.

 A Home Care Business

 Several years later, when I was thinking of starting a business, I thought back to my experience with home care and my grandmother.
 I knew I wanted to do something that gave me purpose.
 Given my background as a respiratory therapist and experience starting and running a home health equipment (DME) company, I knew that I could be successful in the healthcare industry.
-And the struggle with my grandmother’s care showed that there was a real need for quality home care options in South East Texas.
+And the struggle with my grandmother’s care showed that there was a real need for quality caregivers in Houston and the surrounding areas.
 It was as if a lightbulb turned on in my head.
 It seemed as though God’s purpose for me was to start a home care agency.
 That is how Advocates for the Independent was created.

 Advocates for the Independent

 Our name, Advocates for the Independent, came to me after speaking with countless seniors about what they wanted from their care.
 Every senior I spoke with had the same message: they wanted to remain independent.
 Whether they live at home or in a community, we continue to advocate for our clients’ independence by providing compassionate, quality home care.
 Even as our company has grown, we have never lost track of our goal to make life better for seniors and their families.